 The WaterWise program is an initiative of the Township of Langley’s Water Resource Management Strategy.
 It includes a public outreach and educational program delivered annually throughout the Township with the help of Langley Environmental Partners Society (LEPS).
-Since 2002, the WaterWise program has visited communities and neighbourhoods informing residents about the importance of local groundwater resources, and providing practical ways to conserve and protect our supply.
+Since 2002, the WaterWise program has visited communities and neighbourhoods informing residents about the importance of local groundwater and providing practical ways to conserve and protect our drinking water supply.

 The WaterWise program:

 Hosts free community workshops for residents on topics ranging from proper septic tank maintenance to management of private wells